RomanistHere/Measureland/src/markdown/guides/en/write-a-guide.md

 - <TextLink href="mailto:support@measureland.org" text="Send us an email" /> with a pdf or doc or link to an online service.
 Please, don't copy-paste a plain text, it could be ruined.
 - Open a new issue in <TextLink href="https://github.com/RomanistHere/Measureland/issues" blank={true} text="GitHub" />.
 You'll need to have an account there.
-- Familiar with HTML or Markdown? <TextLink href="https://github.com/RomanistHere/Measureland/tree/master/src/markdown/guides/en" blank={true} text="Our guides structure" /> is super easy to understand, you'll see.
+- Familiar with HTML or Markdown? <TextLink href="https://github.com/RomanistHere/Measureland/tree/master/src/markdown/guides/en" blank={true} text="Our guide structure" /> is super easy to understand, you'll see.
 Contribute!
 - Social networks: share your writing <TextLink href="https://discord.gg/mBgnBprBBb" blank={true} text="in Discord" /> or <TextLink href="https://t.me/+sw16jwDFfJxhZGVi" blank={true} text="Telegram" />

 ### Rewards.